 In case that, at the end of the second phase, Coprocom considers that there are anticompetitive effects associated to the transaction which pose a significant concern, it shall grant the parties the opportunity of proposing measures that mitigate those effects.

-Generally the markets which will be analysed with more depth are the ones where there is overlap between the Target and the Buyer.
-The market shares, have an impact on whether or not the Competition considers that there is potential for anticompetitive effects.
+Generally, the markets which will be analysed in more depth are the ones where there is overlap between the target and the buyer.
+The market shares have an impact on whether or not the Competition Commission considers that there is potential for anticompetitive effects.
 However, low market shares do not waive the requirement to analyse the market.

 In transactions where the parties have lower market shares, it is much more likely that Coprocom will follow a one-phase process and authorise the transaction more expeditiously.

-Authorities frequently rely on case law from other jurisdictions, mainly the United States of America and the European Union.
+Authorities frequently rely on case law from other jurisdictions, mainly the USA and the EU.
 However, other jurisdictions such as Colombia and Mexico are also used as reference.

-There is no taxative list of competition concerns that Coprocom needs to analyse.
-As such, unilateral effects, co-ordinated effects, conglomerate or portfolio effects, vertical concerns and elimination of potential competition
+There is no exhaustive list of competition concerns that Coprocom needs to analyse.
+As such, unilateral effects, co-ordinated effects, conglomerate or portfolio effects, vertical concerns and elimination of potential competition.

-Any economic efficiency can be considered (eg, reduction of costs, economies of scale, complementation of services, failing firm – avoid losing a participant in the market-, benefits to the consumer, etc).
+Any economic efficiency can be considered (eg, reduction of costs, economies of scale, complementation of services, avoiding losing a participant in the market, benefits to the consumer, etc).

 Coprocom is authorised to impose fines and order the divestment or demerger of any transaction which was not notified.
 As such, it has the ability to interfere or prohibit a transaction which had not been notified.

-In order to reject a concentration and block a transaction, Coprocom only needs to demonstrate that the concentration causes a significant anticompetitive effect which is not migitated neither by the pro-competitive effect of the transaction, nor by the remedies suggested by the parties (if applicable).
+In order to reject a concentration and block a transaction, Coprocom only needs to demonstrate that the concentration causes a significant anti-competitive effect which is not mitigated either by the pro-competitive effect of the transaction, or by the remedies suggested by the parties (if applicable).

 There are no legal standards that the remedies must meet.
-The suitability of such remedies will depend on the assessment made by Coprocom on a case by case basis.
-There is not a taxative list of possible remedies which may be implemented by the parties.
+The suitability of such remedies will depend on the assessment made by Coprocom on a case by-case basis.
+There is no exhaustive list of possible remedies which may be implemented by the parties.
 As such, the parties have a wide range of possibilities regarding the remedies that they may offer.

-However, if from the initial notification the parties understand that the transaction will require remedies since it generates anticompetitive effects, they may approach the authority and try to start finding a solution that would be acceptable.
-Coprocom has an open doors policy where it encourages this type of discussions, and there is no specific stage that needs to be reached before such discussions can start.
+However, if from the initial notification the parties understand that the transaction will require remedies since it generates anti-competitive effects, they may approach the Authority and try to start finding a solution that would be acceptable.
+Coprocom has an open doors policy where it encourages this type of discussion, and there is no specific stage that needs to be reached before such discussions can start.